dlamaute/A-Brief-History-of-Territorial-Exchange/README.md

 4. Debugging and Polishing: Once integration was complete, we spent time organizing the code, fixing bugs, and modifying the dataset so that it integrates with the visualization better.
 This phase took up the half week of the project.
 All group members contributed but work focused mainly on the sections that were divided up in the integration phase (Sarbari and Sid on maps/filtering and Hutch on Sankey).

+## Desired Improvements for the Future:

+1. Better alignment of some of the headings and filters.
+Since this was a group project that had to be integrated quickly, some of these details were overlooked.

+2. Figuring out how to get this to run on Chrome and other browsers besides Firefox, if possible.